Explanation of Mowing Policy

 When do we mow?

-We mow the verges at the end of spring, beginning of June.
-We do this deliberately because the spring flowers have bloomed and dropped their seeds.
-The insects that hibernate between the herb-rich grass also have a chance to wake up.
+We mow the roadsides at the end of spring, in early June.
+We do this deliberately because that's when the spring flowers have bloomed and dropped their seeds.
+Also, the insects that hibernate among the herb-rich grass have a chance to wake up.
 The eggs and larvae have time to develop into adult insects.
-By mowing after May, a second growth of herb-rich grass can occur, so that flowers can also be seen at the end of the summer.
-The faded flowers and herbs then remain in the winter.
-This gives the seeds the chance to sink into the soil and we have even more floral splendor the following year!
-In the autumn, we mow the verges for a second time, but then only 1 meter from the roadway.
-We do this in connection with traffic safety.
+By mowing after May, a second growth of herb-rich grass can occur, allowing flowers to be seen even in late summer.
+The spent flowers and herbs are then left in the winter.
+This gives the seeds a chance to sink into the soil and we have even more flowers the following year!
+In the fall we mow the verges for asecond time, but then only 1 meter from the roadway.
+We do this for traffic safety reasons.

 What else are we going to do?